 Another source of credit risk is the cash balances held to meet operational requirements or by the managers at their discretion.
-Internally held cash is managed on the fund's behalf by the Council's Treasury Management team in line with the fund's Treasury Management Policy which sets out the permitted counterparties and limits.
+Internally held cash is managed on the fund's behalf by the council's treasury management team in line with the council's Treasury Management Strategy which sets out the permitted counterparties and limits.
 The fund invests surplus cash held with the custodian in diversified money market funds.